-- Couples take CVC Relational Assessment Free, take the full version of the Core Values Index (CVI).
+- Couples take CVC Relational Assessment Free and take the full version of the Core Values Index (CVI).
 Please complete the intake forms sent to you via our EHR before your first appointment.

-- Couples take Gottman Assessment (by email invitation from Sabrina).
+- Couples take Gottman Assessment (by email invitation from your therapist).

-- Both individuals have separate counseling appointments with Sabrina to gather background history after you have completed the Gottman Online Relationship assessment.
+- Both individuals have separate 1-hour counseling appointments with their therapist to gather background history after you have completed the Gottman Online Relationship assessment.

-- The couple has a 4th appointment with both Sabrina and Eric, in which we go over Gottman Relationship Assessment and map out a plan for future work.
+- The couple has a 4th appointment with both the therapist, in which we go over the Gottman Relationship checkup and map out a plan for future work.

-- The couple meets with Eric to do an unpacking of the CVI and create awareness of how each other is wired.
+- The couple will be invited to do an unpacking of the Core Values Index and create awareness of how each other is wired.

-- Counseling appointments are held rebuild attachment, teach attunement to each other through Gottman and Emotional Focused Therapy (EFT).
+- Counseling appointments are held to rebuild attachment, teach attunement to each other through the Gottman Couples Method and Emotional Focused Therapy (EFT).

-- Coaching appointments are held to work on present and future attuning to spouse and children as needed.
-Other topics may include finances and creating enjoyment in your relationship.
+- Coaching appointments with other team members are optional to work on present and future attuning to spouse and children as needed.
+Other topics may include finances and creating more enjoyment in your relationship.

 - Conferences are attended by the couple over the next year to continue to practice the skills learned in therapy and deepen re-attachment.
-The retreats are as follows: A) Enticing Love to move into a deeper understanding of each other and developing a vision for their lives and marriage.
-B) Enticing Intimacy explores your conflict strategies with practice on shifting your (CVI) core to communicate at a more intimate level.
-You will also look at all areas of your lives, and share your dreams for the future, developing ways foster your growth.
+The retreats are as follows: A) Enticing Love; to move into a deeper understanding of each other and developing a vision for their lives and marriage.
+B) Enticing Intimacy; explores your conflict strategies with practice shifting your (CVI) core to communicate at a more intimate level.
+You will also look at all areas of your lives, and share your dreams for the future, developing ways to foster your growth.

-- We also highly recommend an Equine assisted Therapy session as a couple which we do in Newberg, Oregon.
+- Couples will also be highly encouraged to attend an Equine-assisted Therapy session as a couple which we do in Newberg, Oregon on Saturdays.